amirali1412/marvel-quiz/README.md

 -Frequent User Goals

-    1.As a Frequent User, I want to check to see if there are any new information that was not there before.
+    1.As a Frequent User, I want to check to see if there is any new information that was not there before.

         a.The randomization of questions means that the quiz is slightly different every time the user plays.

+        b.The questions are updated over time to ensure the user gets a slightly different experience every time they play the game.

 Further Testing